DLBuesen/redox-active-film-distribution-reversible/project/windows10/README.md

 # Installing the App
 - Download the project folder from this repository and unzip to any location on your computer.
 - Close as many programs as possible and use your computer as little as possible during the installation.
-A restart will be required because a windows specific virtualization process "vmmem" tends to take up nearly all RAM for some reason while the docker image is installed.
+A restart might be required because a windows specific virtualization process "vmmem" tends to take up nearly all RAM for some reason while the docker image is installed if it is the first time that the image is installed and there are no other similar images already installed.
 However, after the system is restarted after the installation, the computer RAM usage is once again normal.
+If your system already has a similar docker container image installed from another similar app, then the installation should not only be very fast, but should also not have vmmem problems, and a restart should not be required.
 - Verify that docker desktop is running, that you are signed into your docker account, and that docker is set for running linux based containers.
 - Run the docker container installation script in the "containers" folder.

 # Running the App and Verifying Correct Installation
 - Start an XLaunch session with access control disabled.
 Note the display number that is assigned by hovering over the icon after launch (i.e. Desktop-BN8H7BC:0.0 in which case the display is 0.0).
 Most of the time, the default is 0.0, but not always, so this step is included for robustness.
 It also allows flexibility for users who have multiple screens, because it allows for the possibility of pointing the output of the app to a screen which is manually assigned while the XLaunch session is started.
 - Run the launchApp script in the "windows10" folder.
 Follow the instructions to enter the virtual Ip4 "Ipv4" address for your computer, and enter the display number during the app launch process.
 - After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values.
-Verify that the resulting plot matches the goldStandard image in the windows10 folder.
+Verify that the resulting plot matches the results shown in the demonstration video.
-- Change one of the parameters, rerun the simulation, and verify that the result changes.
-Refresh the DataExport_ForOpenAndRefresh export excel file and verify that the excel file connection is functional.
+- Change one of the parameters, save the Excel file, and rerun the simulation to verify that the result changes.
+If the Excel file is not saved after changes, then the app will not be able to recognize the changes.
 - Close docker and XLaunch.

 # Uninstalling the App